nsho/time_article_search/README.md

 This is primary function and calls the previous two.

 time_search main tasks:
--Defines the search form for the view to display.
+1) Defines the search form for the view to display.
--Accepts and processes the query.
+2) Accepts and processes the query.
--call PS to get stems for query.
+3) call PS to get stems for query.
--calls getQueryInfo() to obtain query norm/length and weights.
+4) calls getQueryInfo() to obtain query norm/length and weights.
--Selects td_tdidf databases and attempts to apply a cosine similarity comparison between the query and each document vector.
+5) Selects td_tdidf databases and attempts to apply a cosine similarity comparison between the query and each document vector.

    #KNOWN ISSUE: results are consistently 0 due to doc product multiplying to equal zero.